Faroe Islands: Sports

 The Faroe Islands men's national handball team won the first two editions of the IHF Emerging Nations Championship, in 2015 and 2017.
 The team qualified for the 2024 European Men's Handball Championship in Germany where they ranked 20th out of 24 teams after the draw with Norway and tight games with Slovenia and Poland.

 The Faroe Islands are a full member of FINA and compete under their own flag at World Championships, European Championships, and World Cup events.
 The Faroese swimmer Pál Joensen (born 1990) won a bronze medal at the 2012 FINA World Swimming Championships (25 m) and four silver medals at the European Championships (2010, 2013 and 2014), all medals won in the men's longest and second longest distance, the 1500- and 800-metre freestyle, short and long course.
 The Faroe Islands also compete in the Paralympics and have won 1 gold, 7 silver, and 5 bronze medals since the 1984 Summer Paralympics.

 Two Faroese athletes have competed at the Olympics, but under the Danish flag, since the Olympic Committee does not allow the Faroe Islands to compete under its own flag.
 The two Faroese who have competed are the swimmer Pál Joensen in 2012 and the rower Katrin Olsen.
 Olsen competed at the 2008 Summer Olympics in double sculler lightweight together with Juliane Rasmussen.
 Another Faroese rower, who is a member of the Danish National rowing team, is Sverri Sandberg Nielsen, who currently competes in a single sculler, heavyweight; he has also competed in double sculler.
 He is the current Danish record holder in the men's indoor rowing, heavyweight; he broke a nine-year-old record in January 2015 and improved it in January 2016.
 He has also competed at the 2015 World Rowing Championships making it to the semifinal; he competed at the 2015 World Rowing Championship under-23 and made it to the final where he placed fourth.

-The Faroe Islands applied to the IOC for full membership in 1984, but as of 2017 the Faroe Islands are still not members of the IOC.
+The Faroe Islands applied to the IOC for full membership in 1984, but as of 2017 they are still not members.
 At the 2015 European Games in Baku, Azerbaijan, the Faroe Islands were not allowed to compete under the Faroese flag; they were, however, allowed to compete under the Ligue Européenne de Natation flag.
 Before this, the Faroese prime minister Kaj Leo Holm Johannesen had a meeting with the IOC president Thomas Bach in Lausanne on 21 May 2015 to discuss Faroese membership in the IOC.